pritam-sudo/food-delivery/readMe.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under pritam kumar joarder